-Over a year into the parenting world and I am pleased to report that me and my husband are working very hard at keeping the romance alive.
-From date nights to surprise bouquets of flowers and everything else between the sheets, I have nothing to complain about!
+Two years into this parenting gig and the hubby and I are really working hard at keeping the romance alive.
+From date nights to surprise bouquets of flowers and everything else between the sheets, the loving is great!

 WAIT!
 Did I just write that while I was dreaming?
 That isn’t my reality, mine is much different.

 Let me break it down for you.
 Unfortunately, being a parent takes a toll on your romance.
 It makes finding time for just the two of you that much harder.
 Long gone are the times of being caught up in the moment and there’s nothing wrong with that.
 I think we as women, put so much pressure on ourselves to keep the romance alive and when we see that it’s not as easy as it used to be, we clam up and get frustrated with ourselves.

 So how do we tackle keeping the romance alive?
 First and foremost I suggest setting aside a dedicated time in the evening or on the weekends for just you and your significant other.
 While setting a time isn’t the most “turn-me on” kind of thing, there’s nothing else we can do about it as being a 24/7 parent is our reality.
 Let’s stop dreaming about what we used to be able to do and figure out how we keep the romance alive while given the new life we have as parents.